saimaar/react-todo-mock-cc/README.md

 Run `npm install`

 To get you going, we've got a backend with todos!
-To get get these, you're going to have to do the following:
+To get these, you're going to have to do the following:

 1. Run `json-server --watch db.json`
 2. Visit `http://localhost:3000/todos` to confirm delivery of sushi!